fxrhan/Web-Recon-Automation/README.md

 - <p><a href="https://github.com/tomnomnom/waybackurls">WaybackUrls</a></p>
 - <p><a href="https://github.com/aboul3la/Sublist3r">Sublist3r</a></p>
 - <p><a href="https://github.com/FortyNorthSecurity/EyeWitness">EyeWitness</a></p>
--  Also have GoLang installed on you machine.
+-  Also, have GoLang installed on you machine.

 # Wait a min
 As usual, this is an open-source project.
 Feel free to make any changes are per your specific needs. <br>